Wish you were here. Wait, you are!

 After their meeting, they joined the rest of Maurine’s classmates for recess and an impromptu soccer match.
 Then they went back into the classroom for a welcome song and a Q&A where the class asked Chelsea about her life while practicing their English.

-visiting classroom in tanzania
+visiting classroom on family safari in tanzania

 It was a lot for her to take in, the comparison of her life in a 6th grade classroom to the one in Tanzania was obviously a stark contrast.
 But she felt warmly welcomed and appreciated Maurine’s hospitality.